Data Transfer

 and rsync

 utilities are typically the best methods when transferring Gigabytes of data.
-For larger data transfers, parallel data transfer mechanisms, e.g., Grid Community Toolkit, can often improve total throughput and reliability.
+For larger data transfers, parallel data transfer mechanisms, e.g., Globus, can often improve total throughput and reliability.

 Note

-It is possible to use these command line tools if your local machine runs Windows, but you will need to use a ssh client (ex.
+It is possible to use these command line tools if your local machine runs Windows, but you will need to use an SSH client (ex.
 CyberDuck).

 To simplify the data transfer process, we recommend that Windows users follow the How to Transfer Data with Cyberduck guide as detailed below.